 HIGHWAY STANDARD 701402: The following sequence shall be followed for installation, relocation, and removal of the traffic control devices and the concrete barrier.

-For installation, relocation, removal of barriers and work zone speed limit sign assemblies, a ‘Flagger Ahead’ sign and a flagger shall be used as shown on Highway Standard 701401 until the barrier wall is set or relocated and all workers and equipment are located behind the barrier wall.
+For installation, relocation, removal of barriers and work zone speed limit sign assemblies, ‘Flagger Ahead’ signs and a flagger shall be used as shown on Highway Standard 701401 until the barrier wall is set or relocated with each end properly secured to the pavement and protected with a completely installed impact attenuator and all workers and equipment are located behind the barrier wall.
 For removal operations, the flagger shall be used until all barriers; traffic control devices, workers and equipment are off the pavement.

 INITIAL INSTALLATION OF CONCRETE BARRIER: